ccolonruiz/PRESNER/README.md

 Arguments between `[]` are optional, and their default values are as follows:

 - --nv: Flag that enables access to GPUs within a Singularity container; if not used, the default value will be False.
 - -s, --get_atc_systemic: `False`.
-Flag to indicate if you want to get ATC and systemic data
+Flag to indicate if you want to get ATC and systemic data classification.
 - -gpu, --use_gpu: `False`.
 Flag to indicate if you want to use GPU acceleration; if not used, the default value will be False.
 - -n_jobs, --n_jobs: `8`.
 Number of jobs for parallel execution.
 - -bs, --batch_size: `128`.
 Data batch size to be inferred